 I don’t want to publish my home address on my German website!

 This is a very common dilemma – your business is registered at your home address and you are obligated to include the physical address on your Impressum and outgoing correspondence.
 One option is to hire a business address.
-Send us an email to find out more – we’ll be offering this service in the coming months.
+We now offer this: get a virtual office at Red Tape Translation in Pankow, Berlin.